2023 Audi A4 allroad

 The Premium Plus trim includes all Premium features plus:

-- Features from the Convenience package
+- Convenience package features

 - 19-speaker Bang & Olufsen 3D audio system